System Design Space

 Enterprise

-The higher the level, the more expensive the change and the more important it is to commit decisions.
+The higher the level, the more expensive change becomes and the more important it is to capture the decision explicitly.

 Typical problems